-The National Trust isn’t just about palatial country houses and gorgeous gardens, it’s also responsible for protecting huge swathes of countryside and coastland.
-In fact, the Trust cares for some of Britain’s most famous and beautiful natural areas, which are just begging to be explored on foot, year-round.
+The National Trust isn’t just about stately country houses and gorgeous gardens; it’s also responsible for protecting vast swathes of countryside and coastland.
+The Trust cares for some of Britain’s most famous and beautiful natural areas, which are just begging to be explored on foot, year-round.

-If you want to get the benefit of great days out all year round and help to protect our heritage 2021 National Trust Membership offers a fantastic deal.
+If you want to benefit from great days out all year round and help protect our heritage, National Trust Membership offers a fantastic deal.